thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "implementsInterface" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function implementsInterface<C extends BaseContract>(contractWrapper: ContractWrapper<BaseContract>, interfaceToMatch: Interface): contractWrapper is ContractWrapper<C>;
+export function implementsInterface<C extends BaseContract>(contractWrapper: ContractWrapper<BaseContract>, interfaceToMatch: utils.Interface): contractWrapper is ContractWrapper<C>;

 // Warning: (ae-internal-missing-underscore) The name "includesErrorMessage" should be prefixed with an underscore because the declaration is marked as @internal
 //